 Soak the arms in vinegar and use a pipe cleaner to scrub the holes if there’s especially bad mineral buildup.

 You may find that there is a mechanical issue with your spray arms and need service.
-When you have a home warranty plan, we’ll connect you with a service technician to sort out a fix.
+When you have a home warranty plan, we’ll connect you with a service technician to handle the repairs.
+Call us at 800-670-8931 to learn more about our plans and get your dishwasher protected.

 Watch out for these common problems and signs that your dishwasher is going out: